GregSym/FunGameEngineTakeTwo/README.md

 # Installation

-* You are adviced to setup a virtual environment of your choice (windows example below)
+* You are advised to setup a virtual environment of your choice (windows example below)
 ```
 python -m pip install virtualenv
 python -m virtualenv venv